This Is Now!!!

-This Is Now!!! is the third studio album by Craig G. It was released in 2003 via D&D Records.
-The album's audio production was handled by the Alchemist, Arabian Knight, Caspa, Curt Cazal, Da Beatminerz, DJ Premier, DJ Sage, Domingo, Kenny Muhammad the Human Orchestra, Large Professor, Marley Marl, Nottz, Rockwilder and Will Pack, with executive production provided by David Lotwin and Douglas Grama.
-It featured guest appearances from Afu-Ra, Kenny Muhammad The Human Orchestra, Krumbsnatcha, Large Professor, Mr. Cheeks and Will Pack.
+This Is Now!!! is the third studio album by American rapper Craig G. It was released on May 20, 2003 on D&D Records.
+The album's audio production was handled by the Alchemist, Arabian Knight, Caspa, Curt Cazal, Da Beatminerz, DJ Premier, DJ Sage, Domingo, Kenny Muhammad the Human Orchestra, Large Professor, Marley Marl, Nottz, Rockwilder, and Will Pack, with executive production provided by David Lotwin and Douglas Grama.
+It featured guest appearances from Afu-Ra, Kenny Muhammad the Human Orchestra, Krumbsnatcha, Large Professor, Mr. Cheeks, and Will Pack.
 The album debuted at number 99 on the Top R&B/Hip-Hop Albums.
-It spawned four singles: "Say What You Want", "Let's Get Up", "Stomped"/"Make You Say Yes", "Now That's What's Up"/"Ready Set Begin", but none of them charted.
+It spawned four singles: "Say What Ya Want", "Let's Get Up", "Stomped"/"Make You Say Yes", "Now That's What's Up"/"Ready Set Begin", but none of them charted.